White God

-White God (Fehér isten) is a 2014 Hungarian drama film directed by Kornél Mundruczó and starring Zsófia Psotta.
+White God (Fehér isten) is a 2014 Hungarian drama film co-written and directed by Kornél Mundruczó and starring Zsófia Psotta.
 The film premiered on 17 May 2014, as part of the 2014 Cannes Film Festival.

 Plot

 The film follows the mixed-breed dog Hagen, who befriends 13-year old Lili and comforts her in her confusion when her mother leaves her with her strict father who has not seen her for years.
 Because Hagen is a mixed-breed, he is subject to a large "mongrel" fee imposed by the Hungarian government, which Lili's father is unwilling to pay, offering instead to buy Lili a purebred dog if only she will get rid of Hagen.
 Lili is angry that her father thinks Hagen can be so easily replaced, and the incident underscores the lack of understanding between father and daughter.

 Fearful that her father will get rid of Hagen while she is away, Lili takes the dog to her music class, where his appearance causes chaos.
 The teacher threatens to kick Lili out of music class unless she takes the dog outside and remains in the class.
 Instead, Lili strikes out with Hagen into the city, but they are found by her father, who left work to look for them after the music teacher phoned him.
 Lili's father is embarrassed by the incident, and in his anger, he drives Hagen to the outskirts of the city and abandons him on the side of the road.
 Hagen chases after their car but is unable to follow them.

 Hagen begins a lonely journey wandering the city.
 He eventually befriends a white dog after it saves him from an angry butcher.
 After spending the night with other street dogs, a dog catcher pursues Hagen and the other street dogs.
 After a long chase, Hagen avoids the dog catchers with the help of a homeless man.
 However, the man sells Hagen to a dog fighting ring, where he is chained, starved, and trained to kill.
 In his first fight, he kills his opponent and escapes.
 He is caught by animal control officers and brought to the city dog pound.